ruan060606/game-rating/README.md

 # game-rating
-A site for people to rate games
+A site for people to rate games with friends